What is the Capital Intensity Ratio?

 The capital intensity ratio and asset turnover are closely related tools for gauging how efficiently a company can utilize its asset base.

-The capital intensity ratio and total asset turnover can be calculated using just two variables — i.e. the total assets and revenue of a company.
+The capital intensity ratio and total asset turnover can be calculated using only two variables:

 The total asset turnover measures the amount of revenue generated per dollar of assets owned.